Seagate/cortx-experiments/consul/docs/consulUserGuide.md

   * We get an error messsage as as modify index is 101 and we our cas condition says 97 value: “Error!
 Did not write to foo: CAS failed”

 ## Locking in KV
 * One can create a lock and attach process with that.
 As soon as one acquires that lock, process starts and if any-other process try to acquire the same lock then it has to wait and hence serialization is mandated using locking.
 * Consul lock {options} prefix child-process
 	* Prefix is a lock(or semaphore) which is writable area
 	* Child-process is something which gets invoked when lock gets acquired.
-  *	I.e. consul lock sem1 pwd
+	* i.e. consul lock sem1 pwd

 ## Multi Node Cluster Setup
 * On the first node (N1) install consul and run consul with the following command-

-consul agent -server -bind=<IP_ADDRESS of that node> -bootstrap-expect=<NO_OF_SERVERS_NODES_IN_CLUSTER> -node=<NODE_NAME> -data-dir=<DATA_DIR_PATH> -config-dir=<CONFIG_DIR_PATH>
+	* consul agent -server -bind=<IP_ADDRESS of that node> -bootstrap-expect=<NO_OF_SERVERS_NODES_IN_CLUSTER> -node=<NODE_NAME> -data-dir=<DATA_DIR_PATH> -config-dir=<CONFIG_DIR_PATH>

 `-server           = if the node is server (blank for client)`